Find the Most Jaw-Dropping Waterfalls Near Greenville, SC

 Station Cove Falls

-This waterfall in Oconee County near Hwy 11 is so, so stunning.
-It’s a big waterfall towering high dripping water from hundreds of small ledges.
-It’s also a very easy hike, about 1.5 miles round trip.
+This waterfall in Oconee County near Hwy 11 is so stunning.
+It’s a big waterfall towering high with water dripping from hundreds of small ledges.
+It’s also a very easy hike at about 1.5 miles round trip.

 State Rd S-37-95